Karura Caves & Waterfalls

 From the Forest Station on Kiambu Road, the walk to Karura Caves and Waterfalls is about 4km long.
 This family trail was opened to the public in early 2009 through the collaborative efforts of the Kenya Forest Service and Friends of Karura.
 After walking on motorable dirt roads from the Forest Gate for a couple of kilometers, you’ll encounter a sign pointing to a trail on the right that leads to the Caves.
-The trail drops sharply until it reaches Karura River, before leveling off following the course of the river.
-A few meters on, you’ll come upon the caves.
+The trail drops sharply until it reaches Karura River, before leveling off to follow the course of the river.
+A few meters on, you’ll come upon the Karura Caves.
 These caves were considered sacred by the local community, with a long history of usage as a place for religious worship.
 They are also reputed to have been a hideout for the Mau Mau during the fight for independence from the British colonial government.
-A kilometer further down the trail is the spectacular 50ft Karura Waterfalls, with water furiously cascading over three shelves of rock before settling to a gentle flow down the river.
+A kilometer further down the trail is the spectacular 50ft Karura Waterfalls, with water cascading over three shelves before settling to a gentle flow down the river.

 Kenya Forest Services charges are: